litus-ai/classy/docs/docs/getting-started/structured-configs/changing-config.md

 :::caution

 This section involves fairly complex concepts.
-Feel free to skip it if you are not planning on extensively editing classy configs for the moment.
+Feel free to skip it for the moment if you are not planning on extensively editing classy configs for the moment.

 :::